tpascarella/sr50/docs/lifestyle/minimalism.md

 If you know you will do your shopping in predictable intervals, you don't need to fight with yourself the other times to resist the temptation of going shopping.

+#### - Amazon

+Amazon is great for buying small durable items, but there are some drawbacks using it for other items.
+However not all items should be bought there.

+For example:
+- items that are high risk of being counterfeit. (crypto hardware wallet being an example)

+should not be bought on Amazon.

 ### - Use credit rewards for these resupplies

 Once you have your shopping list ready, try to use a new credit card to make these purchases so you can get the rewards that come with them.